 While options trades are commission-free, You Invest does charge a $0.65 fee per contract.

 Available Self-Directed Investment Products

 You Invest Trade offers access to four investment products:

 - Stocks.
-You Invest Trade customers can purchase U.S.-listed and over-the-counter stocks priced at $5 per share and over.
+You Invest Trade customers can execute commission-free online stock trades in U.S.-listed and over-the-counter stocks priced at $5 per share and over.
 You can’t buy exchange-listed or over-the-counter stocks priced at under $5 per share.